This is the main content.

 • Wash the surface of your watermelon before cutting.

 • Need to figure out how much to buy?
-Count on 1 1/2–2 cups cubed melon per pound.
+Count on 1 1/2–2 cups of cubed melon per pound.

 • If you’re doing some creative carving, a room-temperature watermelon is easier to work with.